gavinlyonsrepo/RpiMotorLib/Documentation/Servo_RPI_GPIO.md

 From the data sheet , we see these servos expects a frequency of 50 Hz on the control line and the position it moves to depends on the pulse width of the signal.
 50Hz gives a period of 20mS (Freq = 1/Period)
 These servo has a range of 180 degrees.

 The Raspberry Pi controls the servo by outputting a PWM signal of varying duty cycle on a GPIO pin connected to signal pin of servo.
 For the Raspberry Pi we do not have a change pulse width method for PWM, but we can change the Duty Cycle.
-Note that:

-Duty Cycle = Pulse Width * Frequency
+Note that: Duty Cycle = Pulse Width * Frequency

 Given a 50 Hz frequency we can calculate the required duty cycle for any pulse width.
 For example:
 We need a 1.5 ms pulse to center the servo, or a Duty Cycle = 0.0015 * 50 = 0.075 (i.e 7.5%).
 Similarly, 1 ms pulse (- 90 degrees or 0 degrees)
 requires a Duty Cycle = 0.001 * 50 = 5%
 2 ms pulse (+ 90 degrees or 180), Duty Cycle = 0.002 * 50 = 10%
 Thus the duty cycle range should be from 5 - 10% with the center at 7.5%.

 Every servo is different, so you will need to calibrate it for the best performance.
-I found 7.5 for center ,
+It was found 7.5 for center ,
 11 for max duty percentage or left position (180 degress) and 2 for min duty percentage or right postion (0 degrees) Check datasheet for recommend pulse width and calibrate accordingly.